Peter Madden (actor): Career

 Madden was a character actor who made several appearances in Hammer films and was a familiar face in British film and television during the 1950s and 1960s.

-He appeared as the innkeeper Bruno in The Kiss of the Vampire (1963) and as the stern Police Chief in Frankenstein Created Woman (1967).
+He appeared as the innkeeper Bruno in Kiss of the Vampire (1963) and as the stern Police Chief in Frankenstein Created Woman (1967).
 His last Hammer role was brief, as a coach driver in Frankenstein and the Monster from Hell (1973).

 In the cult television series The Prisoner (1967), Madden, uncredited, plays the sinister undertaker in the opening sequence.